RidoziKishito/online-academy-project/README.md

 - CORS
 	- Set `CORS_ALLOWED_ORIGINS` in production to a comma-separated list
 - Email
-	- If emails fail, check `RESEND_API_KEY`, `EMAIL_FROM`, and your Resend domain configuration.
+	- If emails fail, check `EMAIL_USER`, `EMAIL_PASS`, `EMAIL_FROM`, and ensure you're using a Gmail App Password (not regular password).
 The app logs structured errors.
+	- Test email: `node scripts/send-test-email.mjs your-email@example.com`

 ## Security notes